aartikov/Sesame/navigation/README.md

 2. **Fragment transactions can cause crashes.**
    There are limitations when a fragment transaction can be executed.
    Calling `commit` after `onSaveInstanceState` causes `IllegalStateException: "Can not perform this action after onSaveInstanceState"`.
 Committing a transaction when the other one is not finished yet causes another exception `IllegalStateException: "FragmentManager is already executing transactions"`.
-   It is not simple to control that transactions are executed at a correct time because often navigation is required as completition of some asynchronous operation.
+   It is not simple to control that transactions are executed at a correct time because often navigation is required in consequence of some asynchronous operation.

 3. **Nested navigation is hard to implement.**
    Navigation can be nested.
-Some navigation calls affect the inner screen container, other calls - the outer one.
+Navigation calls change screens on different hierarchy levels.
 View Models ideally should not be aware of this logic.

 ## How does it work?
 Instead of calling navigation methods directly Sesame provides navigation messages - a marker interface `NavigationMessage`.
 View Model sends navigation messages by enqueuing them to `NavigationMessageQueue`.
 On the Activity/Fragment side navigation messages are passed to `NavigationMessageDispatcher`.
 The dispatcher handles messages, but it doesn't do it by itself.
 It delegates this task to `NavigationMessageHandler`s.
-A `NavigationMessageHandler` is responsible for navigation execution (starting activities or commiting fragment transactions).
+A `NavigationMessageHandler` is responsible for navigation implementation (starting activities or committing fragment transactions).
 There could be several navigation message handlers.
 In that case they work like a chain - if some handler doesn't handle a message then this message is passed further.

 ## How does it solve the problems?

-1. `NavigationMessage` and `NavigationMessageQueue` allow to call navigation from View Models.
+1. `NavigationMessage`s and `NavigationMessageQueue` allow to call navigation from View Models.

 2. It is guaranteed that fragment transactions are commited when it is legal. `NavigationMessageQueue` passes messages only when the corresponding Activity/Fragment is in resumed state. `NavigationMessageDispatcher` has an internal queue to handle messages sequentially.